Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 : A user interface for messaging, performing encryption as needed.

 User:
 : A (normally) human operator of a device.
+Users may have many devices, but a device only belongs to one user.

 Subgroup:
 : An MLS group whose membership is exactly the set of authorized devices of a single user.